 Minor and Clusters

-The American Sign Language (ASL) minor requires six classes, two intermediate- level language classes, and four electives.
+The American Sign Language (ASLA) minor requires six classes, two intermediate- level language classes, and four electives.

-Strong ASL language skills are required for students declaring a minor in ASL, and for the successful completion of the advanced ASL classes.
-Therefore, a student should have completed ASL 101 and ASL 102 prior to declaring a minor in ASL.
+Strong ASLA language skills are required for students declaring a minor in ASLA, and for the successful completion of the advanced ASLA classes.
+Therefore, a student should have completed ASLA 101 and ASLA 102 prior to declaring a minor in ASLA.

-For the ASL 102–106 and the 200-level ASL courses, students must have taken a class in which all communication is in ASL in the immediately preceding semester.
+For the ASLA 102–106 and the 200-level ASLA courses, students must have taken a class in which all communication is in ASLA in the immediately preceding semester.
 Otherwise, they must obtain permission of the instructor.
 Some courses may require additional prerequisites.
+Please note that no more than two of these courses can be conducted in spoken English.
 See the courses page for complete course information.